Fesiug/ArcCW-FSCW/README.md

 # ArcCW-FSCW
 Fesiug's Super Customizable Weapons for ArcCW

-I hate grips and stocks because they are useless
+I hate grips and stocks because they are useless and not cosmetically visible